belfortlabs/hello-fpga/README.md

 ### Setup your AWS Account

-:exclamation: Your AWS account may not have the required vCPU quota allowance to launch F2 instances.
-In this case, file a [quota increase request](https://aws.amazon.com/getting-started/hands-on/request-service-quota-increase/) for the `Running On-Demand F instances` service, which you can search for under `Service Quotas > Amazon Elastic Compute Cloud (Amazon EC2)`.
+AWS accounts do not have access to F2 instances by default.
+You need to file [quota increase request](https://aws.amazon.com/getting-started/hands-on/request-service-quota-increase/) for the `Running On-Demand F instances` service, which you can search for under `Service Quotas > Amazon Elastic Compute Cloud (Amazon EC2)`.
 Make sure to combine your request with **at least 24 vCPU cores**, as `f2.6xlarge` requires 24 vCPUs.
 The quota increase may take up to a few days to process.

 In your communication to AWS, please pay attention that the F2 access permissions are tied to a region. **The FPGA image is publicly available in all the F2 instance regions of today, which are `us-east-1`, `us-west-2`, `ap-southeast-2` and `eu-west-2`**.
-If more regions with F2 instances appear in future, we will publish the image in those regions too.
-Feel free to create an issue if you notice that we are late with this.

 ### Get access permissions

 For running the demo, you need access permissions to the Belfort AMI and FPGA accelerator.
-To receive access, you can send us a message with your AWS ID on [belfortlabs.com](https://belfortlabs.com/), create an issue on GitHub, or [post/dm on X](https://x.com/belfort_eu).
+To receive access, you can send us a message with your AWS ID on [belfortlabs.com](https://belfortlabs.com/), create an issue on GitHub, or [post/dm on X](https://x.com/belfortlabs).

 ### Launch an F2 instance